neuecc/OwinRequestScopeContext/README.md

 OwinRequestScopeContext
 =======================

-Owin Middleware it is possible to RequestScopeContext like HttpContext.Current.
+Owin Middleware it is possible to RequestScopeContext like HttpContext.Current but no dependent System.Web.

 Install
 ---